Denire/Kotlin-Lucene-NER-Example/README.md

     val lucene = LuceneInMemoryIndexedEntity(entity)

 Create searcher.
-It's possible to use different analyzer
+It's possible to use different analyzer for your language

     val searcher = lucene.buildSearcher()